 Why Responsive Web Design is Critical for SMEs in 2025: A Guide to Maximising Revenue and UX

-At Black Cliff Media, we often see SMEs losing up to 60% of their potential traffic simply because their site breaks on a mobile screen.
+We often see SMEs losing up to 60% of their potential traffic simply because their site breaks on a mobile screen.
 In 2025, responsive design isn’t just a ‘luxury’ – it is the primary way your customers will find you.
 If your site takes more than three seconds to load on a smartphone, that customer is gone.
 Here is how fixing this directly impacts your bottom line.

 Understanding Responsive Web Design